mcyprian/rebuild_tool/README.md

 ===================
 sclbuilder
 ===================
-Tool to plan order of packages building in Software Collections creation.
+Tool to rebuild packages and Software collections.

 Finds all dependancies of the  packages, prints order of building and makes visualization of the relations between them.